 - Buy the best fakes you can.
 I know I might get some blow-back when I say this but when you want artificial greens that look as close to the real thing as possible skip the large craft stores.
 They do have greens but they are usually not the best quality.

 - Shop local decor shops or big flower outlets for the most realistic greens.
 Or shop reputable sources online.

 - Shop sales!
 You will be amazed at all the Christmas decor already on sale now.
 The faux evergreen branch above was $4.90 and I got it on sale for 25% off!

 - Choose sprays of greens that are real-life size.
 If you want your faux greens to look real, they have to be the right size.

 - Think about buying a realistic garland to cut apart.
 You get lots of greenery for the money!

 - Add the correct pinecone with their type of evergreen sprays.
 It will make your arrangements look so much more authentic.

 - Fluff, bend, and arrange each evergreen branch individually.
 Don’t just plunk faux greens in an arrangement without “arranging” them.

-- The most popular types of faux greenery are… short needle evergreen, pine evergreen, cypress, boxwood, and juniper.
+- The most popular types of faux greenery are… short needle evergreen, Norfolk pines, cypress, boxwood, and juniper.

 - Choose 3 or 4 different types of greenery to collect and keep collecting just that kind.
-I chose a short needle evergreen, pine, and juniper.
-Right now cedar is so very popular, so collect a bit.
+I chose a short needle: evergreen, pine, and juniper.
+Right now, cedar is very popular, so collect a bit.
 It’s so easy to mix and match them!